cartographic visions of a changing Europe

 Ultima Thule has been a fabulously flexible concept.
 Born out of cartographic exigency, it has served the interests of poets and explorers alike.
 Sometimes full of beasts, more often just empty desolation, Ultima Thule is inscribed on our collective consciousness as an icy fantasy that we dare not properly map.
 We all need such spaces in the topography of our minds, especially as the blank spaces on our maps are becoming fewer and fewer.
 Google Earth relentlessly plots the planet, and everywhere has been mapped, tracked and stored as a series of GPS co-ordinates.

 This is just an excerpt.
-If you are a subscriber to hidden europe magazine, you can log in to read the full text online.
-Access for non-subscribers will be offered slightly later.
-Of course you can also read the full article in the print edition of hidden europe 17.
+The full text of this article is not yet available to members with online access to hidden europe.
+Of course you can read the full article in the print edition of hidden europe 17.